 Jump on the African Tram for a return trip to World Gate.
 As you make your way up the hill towards the Endangered Species Carousel, check your watch and your map for the daily schedule.
 To your left, you have the opportunity to feed lorikeets and maybe get a photo of a bird on your head.
 To your right, California sea lions are ready to demonstrate their natural skills at Sea Lion Splash.
 Keep an eye on the clock and take advantage of both of these opportunities while you’re here.

 It’s time to get tropical.
-The Tropics Building is the original structure that the Kansas City Zoo called home when it opened in 1909.
-It was completely renovated for its 100th anniversary in 2009 and now houses an assortment of animals such as Asian small-clawed otters, gibbons, several species of monkeys, porcupines and more.
+The Tropics building is the original structure that the Kansas City Zoo called home when it opened in 1909.
+It was completely renovated for its 100th anniversary in 2009 and now houses an assortment of animals such as Asian small-clawed otters, white-cheeked gibbons, several species of monkeys, porcupines, and more.

 A World of Discovery